mmukul/DevOpsTrainingCourse/README.md

 ### Target Audience
 This DevOps Online Training will be suitable for software developers, technical project managers, architects, operations support, deployment engineers, Freshers and Induction Batch

-### Program Overview
-This DevOps Program will provide you with in-depth knowledge of various DevOps tools including Git, Jenkins, Docker, Ansible and designed in a way to help you gain knowledge through best practices in CICD (Continuous Integration & Continuous Deployment) and finally, Continuous Monitoring of software throughout its development life cycle.

-### Training Key Features
+### Training Key Features:-
-- Live, online classroom training by experienced instructors
+1. Live, online classroom training by experienced instructor
-- Training involves whiteboard, Quiz, Assignments and Practical Demos
+2. Training involves whiteboard and Practical Demos
-- Flexibility and adjustable class timings
+3. Flexible and adjustable class timings on Weekday/Weekend
-- Doubt Resolution Sessions
-- Customized Learning
-- Weekday/Weekend Batches
-- DevOps Interview preparation (If required)
+7. DevOps Interview preparation (If required)
-- Career Guidance (If required)
+8. Career counseling for DevOps / DevSecOps as a career roadmap (If required)
+9. Lower course fees as compared to other Institutions
+10. Good Career prospects as per scope and demand

-### Course Registration Details:
+### Course Duration:-
 - Duration: 40 hours

+### Enrolment in Course:-
-- Contact @ 7769929666 (WhatsApp) for batch availability and fees
+- Contact @ 7769929666 (WhatsApp) for batch availability, timings and course fees.

 ## Course curriculum